Houses in multiple occupation (HMO) guidance for tenants

 Find out if you are living in a house in multiple occupation (HMO)

-A property is a house in multiple occupation (HMO) if it is the main or only residence for at least three tenants, forming more than one household and who share basic amenities.
+A property is a house in multiple occupation (HMO) if it is the main or only residence for three or more occupants, forming more than one household and who share basic amenities.

 A household is defined as “all members of the same family”.
 This includes: